nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/outputs.rst

 	* ligand.pdb: PDB of the ligand
 	* receptor.pdb: PDB of the receptor
 	* LIG.log: Log file
-	* `adaptive.conf <https://adaptivepele.github.io/AdaptivePELE/Examples.html#control-file-outline>`_: Control file outline
+	* adaptive.conf: See `G Control file outline <https://adaptivepele.github.io/AdaptivePELE/Examples.html#control-file-outline>`_
 	* input.yaml: PELE input file
-	* `pele.conf <https://eapm-bsc.github.io/PELE-repo/GeneralStructure/GeneralStructure.html>`_: Control file
+	* pele.conf: Control file.
+See `General structure of a control file <https://eapm-bsc.github.io/PELE-repo/GeneralStructure/GeneralStructure.html>`_
 #.
 It is recommended to first run the program with the test flag.
 Thus, the simulation will run using 5 CPU's.

 Related Topics